onepiece-framework/op-core/README.md

     It is because does not get in the way with input completion.
  1. We use tabs at the beginning of the line.<br/>
     It will not collapse at the beginning of the line.

-## License

- What would be good?
-Please tell me!!